Dah-vid/HNG-Backend/README.md

     "github_url": "https://github.com/Dah-vid/HNG-Backend"
 }
 ```
 It is built with Node JS and Express.
-You can view our skilled developers here: [HNG Node JS developers for Hire](https://hng.tech/hire/nodejs-developers)
+You can view our skilled Node JS developers here: [HNG Node JS developers for Hire](https://hng.tech/hire/nodejs-developers)
 ## Local Development Set-Up Guide

 ### Prerequisites